Giovanni Borgia, 2nd Duke of Gandía: Murder

 On the morning of 15 June, the servant Giovanni had ordered to wait for him at the Square of the Jews was found fatally wounded and unresponsive, and despite being taken into a house and given care, could neither be saved nor give any account of his master's fate before dying.
-On the same morning, Giovanni's mule returned to the palace, riderless and with one of its stirrups cut.
+On the same morning, Giovanni's mule was found or returned to the palace, riderless and with one of its stirrups cut.

 Although it was traditionally assumed that Giovanni was killed in or near the Square of the Jews where he had left his valet, in a letter to his brother Cardinal Ascanio Sforza gave a different location for the murder: "The Duke was last seen that night close to the cross in the street leading to Santa Maria del Popolo; it is thought that the crime was committed somewhere near this cross, because both horsemen and others on foot were seen there."
 Notably, the street he described was the same one that ran along the riverbank where Giovanni's body was later confirmed to have been disposed of.

-Alexander VI ordered that all the houses on the banks of the Tiber should be thoroughly searched including the Palace of Ascanio Sforza.
+Alexander VI ordered that all the houses on the banks of the Tiber should be thoroughly searched, including the Palace of Ascanio Sforza.
 The cardinal fully supported this action but nothing was found.
 Sforza's private correspondence also indicates that his conscience was clear.

-Later a witness, a Slavonian timber dealer named Georgio made a statement that led to the discovery of Giovanni's body.
-He had been lying in his boat on the Tiber on the night of the murder to guard his wood and watched as five men had thrown a corpse into the river next to the fountain at the Hospital of Saint Jerome.
+Later a witness, a Slavonian timber dealer named Georgio, made a statement that led to the discovery of Giovanni's body.
+He had been lying in his boat on the Tiber on the night of the murder to guard his wood, and watched as five men had thrown a corpse into the river next to the fountain at the Hospital of Saint Jerome.